waitingsong/node-win32-api/README.md

 point.y = 200
 console.log(point)

-// struct usage by ref-struct-di import * as ref from 'ref-napi' import * as StructDi from 'ref-struct-di' import { DModel as M, DStruct as DS } from 'win32-api'
+// struct usage with ref-struct-di import * as ref from 'ref-napi' import * as StructDi from 'ref-struct-di' import { DModel as M, DStruct as DS } from 'win32-api'